hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 On this machine, I can setup such a container by going through a process which I have described [here](https://hlubenow.lima-city.de/suse131.html#30).

 To automate this process, I created this Perl script `makecrypt.pl`.
 It works on my (old) machine, but I can't guarantee, it also works on newer systems.
-It could be, that the required shell commands and options have changed in the meantime.
+It could be, that the required shell commands and options have changed in the meantime (`makecrypt.pl` uses system-calls to the commands described in [my article](https://hlubenow.lima-city.de/suse131.html#30)).
 Then the script won't work properly.
 As said, I have only tested it with OpenSuSE 13.1.

 A result of the script should be: